 The EdTech Engagement Report 2026: Which Classroom Game Tools Are Actually Growing?

-The classroom game tool landscape has undergone a generational shift.
-Blooket has quietly overtaken Kahoot in search interest.
+The classroom game tool market has undergone a generational shift.
+Blooket has overtaken Kahoot in search interest.
 Bingo card searches are surging thanks to Gen Z TikTok trends.
-And the tools growing fastest are the ones that cross traditional vertical boundaries — between education, team building, and social events.
+And the tools growing fastest are the ones that cross traditional vertical boundaries between education, team building, and social events.

 This report analyzes Google Trends data going back to 2019, conducts feature audits across 20 engagement tools, and synthesizes publicly available ecosystem metrics to answer one question: which tools are actually growing, and why?15